open-education-hub/web-security/recon-enumeration/activities/not-so-random/README.md

-# Name: Not So Random
+# Name: Web: Recon & Enumeration: Not So Random

 ## Hints

-Try to find the source code of the application.
+1. Try to find the source code of the application.

 ## Vulnerability